 - POD – Proof of Delivery

 - PPC –Pay Per Click.
-Type of Amazon Advertising where a brand pays when an ad gets clicked.
+A type of Amazon Advertising where a brand pays when an ad gets clicked.

 - PPM – Pure Profit Margin.
 Describes the ratio between the average selling price and cost price.
 In other words, it is the amount of money Amazon makes from the sale of a product before costs.
 Calculated as (Average Selling Price – Average Cost per Unit) ÷ Average Selling Price.

-- PPV – Purchase Price Variation.
+- PPV – Product Price Variation.
 When the cost price of a vendor invoice does not match the cost price of the Amazon purchase order.

-- PQV – Purchase Quantity Variation.
+- PQV – Product Quantity Variation.
 When the product quantity of a vendor invoice does not match the number of received items at the Amazon warehouse.